worldwidee/smart_app/README.md

 ## AppFonts part

 ### Set Application Sizes
-Set application sizes on your page control panel(the dynamic place where you view your pages)
+Set application sizes on your page control panel(the dynamic place where you view your pages)<br/>
 -Note: Setting staticSize as true on Desktop and false onMobile is suggested

 ```dart